lubuntu-team/manual/source/2/2.4/2.4.7/QtPass.rst

 To get the password out of a the password manager you will need to enter your encrpytion key passphrase in the :guilabel:`Password` field.

+To add a folder to put passwords in press the folder button with a :guilabel:`+` on it.

 Version
 -------
 Lubuntu ships with version 1.2.3 of QtPass.